Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: More Details about Section and Additional Experiments

-Table \ref{experiment-details} recaps the various experimental settings.
-The risk-neutral $w^+$ function is simply the identity function.
-As for the definition of other probability distortion functions~$w^+$ we use for experiments, we define:
+\textbf{Weight functions.} The risk-neutral $w_+$ function is simply the identity function.
+As for the definition of other probability distortion functions~$w_+$ we use for experiments, we define:

-Instead of vanilla stochastic gradient descent, we use the Adam optimizer to speed up convergence.
-In our Python implementation, we use the same batch of trajectories for estimating the function~$\varphi$ and for the performing the stochastic gradient ascent step.
-We have run the experiments on a laptop with a 13th Gen Intel Core i7-1360P2.20 GHz CPU and 32 GB of RAM.
+\textbf{Optimizer.} Instead of vanilla stochastic gradient descent, we use the Adam optimizer to speed up convergence.
+In our Python implementation, we use the same batch of trajectories for estimating the function~$\varphi$ and for performing the stochastic gradient ascent step.\\

-We use the tanh activation function before the last softmax layer to encourage exploration and reduce the risk of converging to local optima which may occasionally occur for some runs.
+\textbf{Neural net activation function.} We use the tanh activation function before the last softmax layer to encourage exploration and reduce the risk of converging to local optima which may occasionally occur for some runs.